lab-emi/OpenDPD/README.md

 ```
 python main.py --dataset_name DPA_200MHz --step train_dpd --accelerator cpu
 ```
-***4.Validation experiment:** If you would like to test the DPD on your own PA, you need to generate the ideal input of PA after training step 2 and 3.
+***4.Validation experiment:** If you would like to test the DPD on your own PA, you need to generate the ideal input for PA after training step 2 and 3.
 The geneated signal is named by its DPD model settings and saved in run_dpd file in .csv format.

 Command line for step 4:
 ```